woovibr/jobs/challenges/crud-bank-graphql-relay.md

 #### Transaction Model
 - Sender: who is sending the money
 - Receiver: who is receiving the money
-- Idempotency id: id of idempotency to avoid duplicating transaction
+- It must be idempotent
 - Value: in cents or decimal128

-#### Refund Model
-- It could be the same transaction model

 #### Deploy
 The backend must be deployed where it can be accessible.

 #### How to guarantee a better chance of being hired by backend?
 - Expose a GraphQL Playground
-- Generate a postman json to be able import and make calls to the Backend GraphQL Api
+- Generate a postman JSON to be able to import and make calls to the Backend GraphQL API
-- It uses graphql-http
+- It uses graphql-HTTP
-- It has test with Jest or a Test Runner of choice
+- It has a test with Jest or a Test Runner of choice

 ### Frontend
 - It must have a page to log in or register it.